Germany: Würzburg holds memorial events week after deadly attack | DW | 02.07.2021

 The suspect, currently in pretrial detention, has lived in Germany since 2015.
 The man reportedly was being treated for psychiatric problems.
 Bavarian Interior Minister Joachim Herrmann has said there are indications the man may have been motivated by Islamic extremism.

-Germany's far-right party Alternative für Deutschland (AfD) said it would hold a gathering with around 100 people expected to attend a wreathe-laying commemorating the victims.
+Germany's far-right party Alternative für Deutschland (AfD) held a gathering with around 100 people expected to attend a wreathe-laying commemorating the victims.

-Later in the evening, a gathering of around 90 people at the main train station from the "leftist" scene has been registered, according to the city of Würzburg.
+Later in the evening, a gathering of around 90 people at the main train station is being organized by Antifa, Fridays for Future, and the migrant rescue organization Sea-Eye, according to the city of Würzburg.

 wmr/dj (dpa, epd)